jodavaho/kda-tools/README.md

 Not bad.
 Notice, `kda-summary` *requires* the use of tags `K` for kills, `D` for death, `B` for bounties, and `A` for assist.
 It outputs your per-match stats, the KDA value of `(K+A)/D`, the sum of the K, D, A and B, and the mean (avg / match) of KDA, K, D, A, and B.

+Note the `Date` field.
+If you put dates of the form `YYYY-MM-DD` somewhere per line in the journal, it will populate that field.
+See example above or [kvc](github.com/jodavaho/kvc.git).

 # KDA-Compare

 With